 The last menu in this series comes from Christmas 1918.
 The American diet became more homogeneous during the Great War, driven in part by the growth and standardization of the U.S. military.
 In the future, special meals on the holidays were somewhat less lavish, comprising traditional foods most closely associated with American cultural identity.
 Things like caviar, Canvasback duck, and the word “entremets” no longer appeared on the menu.
 An illustration on the back cover shows the ship in the storm in 1915, along with the ship's new motto: “61 Degrees and Still Afloat.”

 In 1923, U.S.S.
-Wilmington was assigned as a training ship on the Great Lakes.
-Renamed Dover, she served as an Atlantic convoy escort in 1942, and later was used as a training ship at New Orleans.
-In addition to being the only Navy vessel ever named after the city of Wilmington, Delaware, she was one of the very few ships that served in the Spanish-American War, the First World War, and the Second World War.
-Decommissioned in 1945, she was sold for scrap the following year.
+Wilmington began to be used as a training ship on the Great Lakes.
+Renamed Dover, she served as an Atlantic convoy escort in 1942 and later as a training ship at New Orleans.
+In addition to being the only U.S. naval vessel named after the city of Wilmington, Delaware, she held the distinction of being one of the few ships that served in the Spanish-American War, the First World War, and the Second World War.
+She was decommissioned in 1945 and sold for scrap the following year.

 2. Gunboats have batteries designed to bombard coastal targets, as opposed to engaging in naval warfare.
 Along with her sister ship, the U.S.S.
 Helena, the 1570-ton U.S.S.
 Wilmington was then one of the larger U.S. gunboats in Asia, armed with eight 4-inch rapid fire guns; four 6-pounder rapid fire guns; and two 6mm automatic guns.